buildcore-io/build5-otr-examples/src/examples/metadata_nft/TUTORIAL.md

 ## Use Case

 * An ability to create digital twin of a device on immutable ledger.
 Digital twin is represented as NFT.
 * Digital Twin contains latest metadata of the device.
 This metadata are stored as JSON.
+There is persisent link to latest data.
 * User is able to update the metadata anytime at NO COST.
 The only variable is storage deposit.
-* User is able to build hierarchy between devices (digital twins).
+* User is able to build hierarchy between devices (digital twins). ie. Assembly item and its components.
 * User has full control over digital twins.

 ## Shimmer Network & BUILDAVERSE